wdc756/StarTrace/README.md

 also have a method `last()`, that will decrement the index in the same manner as `next()`.
 They also have an attribute `iter`, which holds the iterator for the list (value, start, end, step).

+Attributes:
+- `values`: the list of values that the Token will index and return as a str when evaluated
+- `iter`: the iterator for the list (value, start, end, step)

 ```python
 from startrace import ListToken